left-curve

 • Flexibility: Regular stops for photos, meals, or stretching your legs – whenever you prefer.

-• Support: Pre-departure briefing and route planning assistance (so you know what’s in store on the road and trek).
+• Support: Pre-departure briefing and route-planning assistance (so you know what’s in store on the road and the trek).

 What is not included?